 Collaborate in Simple Markup View

 The new Simple Markup revision view presents a clean, uncomplicated view of your document, but you still see markers where changes and comments have been made.
-Click on the vertical bar on the left side of the text to see changeslike this one.
+Click on the vertical bar on the left side of the text to see changes.
 Or click the comment icon on the right to check out comments about this text.

 Learn more at office.com